-At present, 22,005.37 hectares have been established in commercial stand and natural regeneration systems.
-Total area for the project eligible areas is 29,019 ha, of which most of the species is Pinus caribaea, a species with good development in acid, mineralized and degraded soils of the region.
+At present, 22,040.77 hectares have been established in commercial stand and natural regeneration systems.
+The total area for the project eligible areas is 29,019 ha, of which most of the species is Pinus caribaea, a species with good development in acid, mineralized, and degraded soils of the region.